 Believe in Jesus and accept Him as my Saviour

 Experience the New Birth

 And here’s the Good News.
 The great crisis, the Universal War, the war between good and evil, between God and Satan, is just about over.
-The same Jesus who was died on the cross, is soon to return as King of Kings and Lord or Lords.
+The same Jesus who died on the cross, is soon to return as King of Kings and Lord or Lords.
 The great controversy between good and evil will be over forever.
 Sin and evil will be destroyed.
 And this earth will be restored to its original perfect condition.
-Here’s what the Bible says in Revelation 21:1-4
+Here’s what the Bible says in Revelation 21:1-4.

 That’s the kind of world I’m looking forward to.
 How about you?
-If the idea of living in a world of perfect peace and harmony appeals to you, and if you like to find out more about accepting Jesus as your Saviour, then I’d like to recommend the free gift we have for you, it’s the small and easy to ready book, Steps to Christ.
+If the idea of living in a world of perfect peace and harmony appeals to you, and if you would like to find out more about accepting Jesus as your Saviour, then I’d like to recommend the free gift we have for you, it’s the small and easy to ready book, Steps to Christ.